amphp/beanstalk/docs/tubes.md

 $watchlist = $beanstalk->listWatchedTubes();
 ```

-## Get a list of all existing tubes
+## Get a List of All Existing Tubes

 If you need to see a list of all the tubes that exist on the server.